 All patients included in the study will be encouraged to bring a 'Patient Sample Diary' to clinic with a record of samples taken.
 Research teams will ensure the correct record of samples in clinic.
-There will be a dedicated PARADIGM Clinical Trials Practitioner (CTP) to support sites and patients in the collection of research blood samples for the study.
-(See section 8.7 for further information on research blood sample processing)

-8.6.1.
+8.7.1.
 Patient directed sample collection

 The patient-directed sample collection gives patients a more active role in the study.
 The site will supply empty blood test tubes to the patient to take home and bring to the next blood test appointment.
 It can be advantageous for the patient to take part in the patient directed collection when the patient is seen less frequently, for example in the follow up period.
-Patients can consent at any time point to take part in the patient directed sample collection (please see section 5.2).
+Patients can consent at any time point to take part in the patient directed sample collection (please see section 5.3).
 Once the patient has consented, they will receive a patient collection diary at the time of registration.